 (with n e the sample size, N the size of the parent population; e: the risk of error of being wrong, which must be low at 3.31%).

-Sampling method : Thus, the random sampling method was used to identify the households surveyed.
+Sampling method : random sampling method was used to identify the households surveyed.
 The data collection was carried out on the basis of a household questionnaire, addressed to the heads of households or one of the wives of the head of household.
 This questionnaire focuses on the roles of goats in livelihood strategies and the preference of breeders for goat breeds in the Diffa region.

 Table I: Sample size of six municipalities studied in the Diffa region